 Research is needed to identify how clinicians develop skilled advice-giving

+Keywords: Advice; Low back pain; Physical therapy, Self-management, Reassurance

 Abstract

 Background:

 Back pain guidelines endorse giving advice to enable people to self-manage and continue normal activities.
 Little is known however, about the content of advice that clinicians give and this project aimed to identify the advice given by clinicians to patients with back pain at their initial consultation.